COPRS/production-common/docs/interfaces/COPRS-ICD-ADST-001473603 - ICD Reference System Tailored Distribution Catalogue.md

 | --- | --- | --- | --- |
 | 01 | 2022/11/07 | N/A | First issue of document |

+## Known Limitations

+Especially for the DDIP not all features that are described within the DDIP ICD (Data Distribution Interface Control Document, v1.2, ESA-EOPG-EOPGC-IF-4) are available within the COPRS system.
+The used functions are either solved in a different way or was removed from the scope of the project.
+The following sections are giving an overview about the known limitations.

+### Delete Product

+The ICD asks for a delete function that allows to remove products from the catalog.
+As this function is not supposed to be exposed to the end-user and used internally and also marked as deprecated already, it was decided not to implement it.
+The COPRS does have a with the Data Lifecycle Manager a component that is automatically expiring outdated products from the system and there are operational procedures that are performed by the system operators if a product needs to be removed.

+### On Demand Processing

+The ICD is describing on-demand functionality.
+However this features was removed from the scope of the project at the beginning and thus the interface is not provided.

+### Quota Management

+There is currently no quota management existing for the DDIP system.
+Quota handling might be added in a future version of the system and and Denial of Service Violations will be handled by the system layer.
+There is no individual Quota handling for users at the moment.

+### Catalog Export

+There is no catalog export existing at the moment for the system.
+End users can use the OData interface or the STAC native API to paginate throught the whole catalog to get the data.
+For system operators there are operational procedures in order to create backups of the system databases that are not requiring an individual export of the full catalog.

 ## Quicklook Images

 The Product entity has been extended with a navigation property binding to a new entity type Quicklook, allowing to provide multiple preview images with a product.
 The Quicklook entity has one attribute Image of type String, containing the filename of the preview image as well as acting as the identifier of the entity.
 A media stream is present under the /$value resource path of a Quicklook to download an image.